 Naperville Area Homeowners Confederation – Dr. Bob Buckman

-The Steering Committee has chosen to move forward with the following Working Groups: land use, storm water, pedestrian safety/connectivity, traffic/transportation, parking and design.
-Groups are now being assembled and will consist of 4-5 community representatives, a City Council member, city staff, and representatives of Ryan Companies.
+The Steering Committee chose to move forward with the following Working Groups: land use, storm water, pedestrian safety/connectivity, traffic/transportation, parking and design.
+Each group consists of 4-5 community representatives, a City Council member, city staff, and representatives of Ryan Companies.